erwbgy/puppet-pdns/README.md

     puppet.local is an alias for prod1.local.
     prod1.local has address 10.0.0.1

-Use the 'show' script to see the entries in the database - for example:
+Use the `show` script to see the entries in the database - for example:

     # /etc/pdns/show
                name            | type  |   content